run-ai/docs/docs/admin/runai-setup/cluster-setup/project-management.md

 Run:ai allows the **association** of a Run:ai Project with any existing Kubernetes namespace:

-* When [setting up](cluster.md#optional-customize-installation) a Run:ai cluster, Disable namespace creation by setting the cluster flag `createNamespaces` to `false`.
+* Disable namespace creation by setting the cluster flag `createNamespaces` to `false`.
+For more information see [Advanced Cluster Configuration](../../config/advanced-cluster-config.md)
 * Using the Run:ai User Interface, create a new Project `<PROJECT-NAME>`.
 A namespace will **not** be created.
 * Associate and existing namepace `<NAMESPACE>` with the Run:ai project by running: